nissan/udacicards2/udacicards/README.md

 This project was bootstrapped with the [Create React Native App](https://github.com/react-community/create-react-native-app)

 It should run appropriately on both iOS and Android.
+It has been tested on emulators for both platforms.

 ## Pre-requisites